Overcontrol1/SoloLevellingFixes/README.md

 **DISCLAIMER: Not a single individual has ever asked me any one of these questions.**

+> How do I make it work for an MCreator mod?

+*Upon running the game, a file in the config directory (.minecraft/config) will be created.
+After this file is created, you should restart the game to ensure the detected MCreator mods are changed.
+After adding new MCreator mods, you should delete this file so the mod rescans your mods.
+A message is logged when the mod scans for MCreator mods.*

+**Modpack developers may safely redistribute this config file, preventing the end user from having to restart their game.**

 > You seem really cool.
 Can you be my friend?

 *No.*